Aeryn

 Cons

-- Four sizes vs five or more from some competitors
+• Four current sizes vs five or more from some competitors, with the 6.0m now discontinued

 How Does Aeryn Compare?

-Aeryn's strongest card is price.
-The Pocket Wing P1 comes in significantly cheaper than every other parawing on the market.
-For riders entering the sport who don't want to invest heavily before they know they're committed, or for anyone who wants a second wing at a low cost, the P1 is the obvious starting point for that conversation.
+Aeryn's strongest card is price, though not by as much as we once claimed.
+The Pocket Wing P1 undercuts the premium brands comfortably, but not Gong.
+For riders entering the sport who don't want to invest heavily before they know they're committed, or for anyone who wants a second wing at a low cost, the P1 belongs on the shortlist alongside the Gong Lowkite Plus.

 On performance, the P1 sits in the middle of the pack.
 It generates strong low-end power and steers intuitively, but upwind performance is behind the leaders.
 Ozone's Pocket Rocket, BRM's Kanaha, and F-One's Frigate all outperform it on upwind VMG.
 If upwind ability is your priority, those brands remain the better options.